Bioshock 2 Big Sister Costume

 Somebody has a serious hobby.
 Although, I’m not sure that’s a girl in there.
 Still, it’s pretty cool.

 Yes, it’s a real comic.
-It’s created by Antarctic Press who also makes President Evil, Time Lincoln, The Govinator, and others.
+It was created by Antarctic Press and also makes President Evil, Time Lincoln, The Govinator, and others.
 You can buy it from Things From Another World (TFAW) which is also where I bought my Firefly / Serenity comics.
-Judging by the excerpts, it’s actually looks pretty well done.
+Judging by the excerpts, it’s actually looking pretty well done.

 Energy catastrophe has struck worldwide!
 Massive oil spills, nuclear meltdowns and more leave us desperate for viable energy sources to rebuild global society and technology.